Livestock Skillathon Contest Pre-Registration Forms are on the Fair Forms and Information page.

 - CONTEST AWARDS:

-- The New York State 4-H Skillathon Team will be selected from the high scoring seniors.
+- The New York State 4-H Skillathon Team is selected from the high scoring seniors.
 These finalists will be eligible to participate in a nationally sponsored contest.
 The coach of the high scoring senior county team will serve as the coach of the state team.

 - All participants will receive recognition.